Using High-Level Patterns to Estimate How Humans Predict a Robot will Behave: Introduction

 Consider an autonomous car (i.e., a \textit{robot}) driving on a highway alongside a human vehicle.
 To understand how the human will behave, existing works focus on inferring the human's objective or intent \cite{dutta2016predicting,hoffman2024inferring}.
 For example, is the human an aggressive or a defensive driver?
 Is the human trying to merge into the robot's lane?
 Although estimating the human's intent offers some insight into how the human will interact, it does not provide a complete picture.
 During interactions, human reasons about not only their own objective, but also their prediction of how the robot will behave \cite{mutlu2016cognitive}.
 Returning to our driving example: if the human thinks the robot is accelerating to pass them, the human may wait and then merge behind them.
-Accordingly, --- for the robot to fully understand how the human will behave --- the robot needs to estimate how the human predicts the robot will behave.
+Accordingly, --- for the robot to fully understand how the human will behave --- \textit{the robot needs to estimate how the human predicts the robot will behave}.

 This concept of reasoning over another agent's mental model is known as Theory of Mind (ToM) \cite{TOM}.
 Specifically, in this paper we will focus on building a second-order ToM of the human (e.g., \textit{"the robot thinks about how human predicts the robot will act"}).
-Existing works often focus only on a first-order ToM: modeling the human's goal so they can provide better assistance \cite{ananth}, estimating their strategy in order to influence the human's behavior \cite{lili,rili}, or modeling their intent to improve collaboration between humans and robots \cite{ToM2,yuan2021emergence}.
-Prior research has also explored building second-order ToM for robots, for instance \cite{sadigh2016planning} models how robot's actions affect a human's behavior and leverage this to develop efficient and influential robot policy.
+Existing works often focus only on a first-order ToM: modeling the human's goal so they can provide better assistance \cite{ananth}, estimating the human's strategy in order to influence behavior \cite{lili,rili}, or modeling the human's intent to improve collaboration between humans and robots \cite{ToM2,yuan2021emergence}.
+Prior research has also explored building second-order ToM for robots; for instance, \cite{sadigh2016planning} models how robot actions affect a human's behavior and leverage this to develop efficient and influential robot policies.
 When applied to our example, these works might expect the human to precisely predict each individual action of the autonomous car (see \fig{front}, left).
 However, recent research on human-human interaction suggests that humans do not precisely anticipate the actions of other agents \cite{mattson2014superior}; instead, humans appear to reason over more general and intuitive patterns of behavior.
 We therefore hypothesize that:

 \fig{front} highlights this difference.
 Existing works often treat humans as if they were robots, and expect the human to predict the individual accelerations and steering angles of the autonomous car.
 By contrast, we assume that humans look for repeated patterns of behavior (e.g., going straight, merging lanes), and then classify the robot's actions under one of these high-level patterns (see \fig{front}, right).